Kawaken-KU/Psycho-Oncology_LIFE_Study/README.md

 ## Notes

+- The preprocessing code cannot be made publicly available due to privacy concerns.
 - The actual analysis scripts have been modified to anonymise municipality-specific variables and identifiers in accordance with data use agreements and privacy regulations.
 - Patient-level data are not included in this repository.